Orientation or Refresher Tutorials

 Q: How do I pay my bill?

 A: Bills can be paid by electronic check or debit/credit card via the New Billing and Payment Center by Touchnet in AppalNet Self Service Link for students or the Billing and Payment Center by Touchnet for parents and authorized users..
 A non-refundable 2.85% fee will be assessed for all online card transactions.
+Beginning in May 2023, the non-refundable fee will increase to 2.95%.
 Payments can be made in person at our cashier window using cash, check, money order, or debit cards.
 Checks can be mailed to our office and should be made payable to "ASU CASHIER" (please include Student name and Banner ID in the memo line).
 The address for mailed payments is:

 Q: I am unable to afford the costs of attending Appalachian State University.
 How do I negotiate or lower my costs at Appalachian State University?